IBM/tririga-occupancy/README.md

 <img src="https://i.imgur.com/UUPBGVd.png" height="500" width="800" />
 </p>

-Each of the visuals in the front end application implemented as Polymer elements, which allows for us to reference packages in a HTML like syntax.
+Each of the visuals in the front-end application implemented as Polymer elements, which allows for us to reference packages in a HTML like syntax.

 First, we'll generate a table that shows a list of each of the buildings, and their last reported occupancy.
 This shows how close each building is to capacity, as well as the predicted occupancy in the next hour.